ChristopherMulwa/Bash_Scripts/README.md

 #!/bin/bash
 -----------

-This is Here is My self taught process of learning Bash scripting from scratch.
+This is Here is My self-taught journey of learning Bash scripting from scratch.

 The first step in making sure a bash script runs;
         #--> save it as a .sh file